pixxel-ai/vision-preprocessing/README.md

     * *open_image*
     * *change_resolution* : changes the resolution by respective multiplication of dimensions by the factor calculated                                                          * *make_dir*
     * *make_dir* : makes the output directory if it does not exist
-    * *process* : iterates over the image files in the input folder, also asks for user's choice to delete the original images or not
+    * *processing* : iterates over the image files in the input folder, also asks for user's choice to delete the original images or not
     * *crop_image* : crops the image by iterating through the image/mask, the number of overlap times ( calculated in delta_row and delta_col )